Police: Suspect in cop shooting, bike attack captured

 A man suspected of shooting and wounding a Chicago police officer on Saturday and of being the bicyclist who shot a woman in broad daylight near downtown days earlier has been captured, police said.

-A "person of interest" believed to be Michael Blackman, 45, was apprehended following an armed encounter with officers, police spokesman Anthony Guglielmi tweeted .
-The individual was shot by police and no officers were injured, the spokesman said.
+Officials announced at a press conference that Michael Blackman, 45, was apprehended following an armed encounter with officers.
+The individual was shot by police and no officers were injured, police spokesman Anthony Guglielmi said, adding that a gun was recovered from the scene.

 The officer was shot and wounded around 8:40 a.m. while serving a warrant on the city's South Side.
 Guglielmi said police and federal agents then began searching the area for the suspect.